unioslo/harborapi/docs/usage/validation.md

 ## Getting Raw Data

-If you want to get the raw data from the API, you can set the `raw` attribute on the client object:
+If you want to get the raw JSON data from the API, you can set the `raw` attribute on the client object.
+When we say "raw" we mean the response's JSON body after it has been serialized into a Python dict, but before any other processing has been done.
+In cases where an endpoint stops returning a JSON response when expected to do so, `raw` will not help.
+In that case, you should use a tool like curl or something similar to fetch the data, as this library will be of little use at that point.

 ```python
 from harborapi import HarborAsyncClient